Neen Sollars

 Neen Sollars is a village and civil parish in south east Shropshire, England.

 It is situated close to the border with Worcestershire, three miles south of the small market town of Cleobury Mortimer.
 Other large local centres of population include Ludlow, situated 12 miles to the west, which has an estimated population of 10,500 and Kidderminster, located 12.5 miles to the north east in the county of Worcestershire, which has a population of over 55,000.

 The River Rea, which was historically known as the River Neen, flows by the village.
 The area surrounding Neen Sollars is pretty hilly, with maps showing several hills such as Neens Hill to the south and Birch Hill to the north.
-It is estimated that Neen Sollars lies between approximately 70–100 metres above sea level.
+It is estimated that Neen Sollars lies between approximately 70 and 100 metres above sea level.

 The village of Neen Sollars was formerly known as Neen Baldwin until about the year 1200.
 The new name came about from the merging of two family names, Baldwin le Poer and De Solers, when Elena and Eustacia Baldwin were married to members of the Sollars family.

 Amenities

-There is a popular public house, the Live and Let Live, which serves food and real ale.
+There is a popular public house, the Live and Let Live, which serves food and real ale, it is from the 13th century.
 There is a Church of England church located within the village called All Saints.
 There is also a phone box in the village.

 There was once a school situated within the village that served the children of Neen Sollars and the neighbouring village Milson.
 Entering the 20th century the villages were thriving agriculturally and the school had in excess of 60 children.
 However, when the advancements in farming techniques and technologies displaced many residents, the local populations diminished and the school closed in 1951.
 The closest primary school serving the village is three miles north in the small town of Cleobury Mortimer.

 Neen Sollars railway station closed in 1962 and the railway has been lifted.
 The nearest centre for bus and train services is situated in the town of Ludlow.